 Scholarship applications are available by visiting www.kidschance-md.org.

-In addition to federal and state grants awarded on the basis of financial need, various private scholarships are available for students enrolled in programs at USG as provided by our Board, local businesses, foundations, community organizations and individual donors.
-Apply today!
-For more information please visit www.shadygrove.umd.edu/scholarships or email email@example.com.
+In addition to federal and state grants awarded on the basis of financial need, various private scholarships are available for students enrolled in programs at the Universities at Shady Grove (USG).
+These scholarships are created with contributions from private donors including the USG Board of Advisors, local businesses, foundation, community organizations and individual donors.
+To view a list of USG Scholarships and to apply, please visit: www.shadygrove.umd.edu/scholarships

 This is a comprehensive document that includes several scholarship directories and a downloadable database that provides great information for all students.